Assessing the difference between integrated quantiles and integrated cumulative distribution functions: Concluding notes

+The main term on the right-hand side of equation~\eqref{gap-i} is tractable, given the expert's subject-matter knowledge of the quantile $F^{-1}(p)$ and an estimate of the distance between the cdf's $F$ and $F_0$.
+In view of this knowledge, the right-hand side of bound~\eqref{lembound-00-i} is also tractable, provided that, additionally, we can assess the closeness of the $p^{\textrm{th}}$ quantiles (i.e., values-at-risk) $F^{-1}(p)$ and $F_0^{-1}(p)$.
+In summary, therefore, to assess the distance between $\ES_p(F)$ and $\ES_p(F_0)$, in addition to what is already known to the expert, we also need to assess the distance between the quantiles $F^{-1}(p)$ and $F_0^{-1}(p)$.
+This is a considerably lesser problem than assessing the distance between the two quantile functions on their domains of definition $(0,1)$.

-The main goal of this paper has been to show that under very mild assumptions, integrated quantiles can be converted into integrated cdf's.
-Apart from being an interesting mathematical result, the biggest (in our opinion) benefit of such a conversion is statistical.
-Indeed, empirical cdf's are sums of random variables, and thus integrals of empirical cdf's are also sums of random variables.
-This linearity plays a pivotal role in establishing desired statistical inference results for integrated quantiles and thus, in turn, for various risk measures of insurance and finance.
-Elaborating on this statistical aspect, we have shown the validity of the following results: \begin{itemize} \item If the cdf $F\in \mathcal{F}_1^+$ is continuous at $x_p:=F^{-1}(p)$, then $\int_p^1 F_n^{-1}(u)\dd u $ is a consistent estimator of $\int_p^1 F^{-1}(u)\dd u $. \item If the cdf $F\in \mathcal{F}_2^+$ is continuous and strictly increasing at $x_p$, then $\int_p^1 F_n^{-1}(u)\dd u $ is asymptotically normal. \end{itemize} These results have been established under the iid~assumption on $X_1,\dots , X_n$, but the assumption can be relaxed, and thus the two results can be established in various non-iid~scenarios (e.g., under $\alpha $-mixing, etc.), as necessitated by applications.
+Consider now a basic though quite illuminating ``statistical'' example.
+Namely, by their very definition (recall equation~\eqref{emp-cdf}), empirical cdf's are sums of random variables, and thus integrals of empirical cdf's are also sums of random variables.
+This linearity plays a pivotal role when establishing desired statistical inference results for integrated quantiles and thus, in turn, for various risk measures of insurance and finance.
+Elaborating on this statistical aspect, in the previous sections we have shown the validity of the following results: \begin{itemize} \item If $F\in \mathcal{F}_1^+$, then $\int_p^1 F_n^{-1}(u)\dd u $ is a consistent estimator of $\int_p^1 F^{-1}(u)\dd u $. \item If the cdf $F\in \mathcal{F}_2^+$ is continuous and strictly increasing at $x_p$, then $\int_p^1 F_n^{-1}(u)\dd u $ is asymptotically normal. \end{itemize} These results have been established under the iid~assumption on $X_1,\dots , X_n$, but this assumption can be relaxed, and thus the two results can be established in various non-iid~scenarios (e.g., under $\alpha $-mixing, etc.), as required by specific applications.